 On 31 March 2011, the Central Bank published the results of the Prudential Capital Assessment Review (PCAR 2011) and the Prudential Liquidity Assessment Review (PLAR 2011) as part of the Financial Measures Programme (FMP).
 The FMP was one of the conditions of the EU/IMF/EC Programme of Support.
 The aim of the FMP was to place the Irish banking system in a position where it could fund itself and generate capital without undue further reliance on Irish or European public sources.
 The FMP identified a total gross capital requirement of €4.0bln for the group's banking business in order to: (i) achieve a core tier 1 capital ratio of 6 per cent. (plus an additional buffer) in a stressed scenario by 31 December 2013; and (ii) cover losses associated with the requirement to deleverage the bank's balance sheet in order to achieve a loan to deposit ratio of circa 122.5% by 31 December 2013.

-On 27 July 2011, the group received €2.3bln in share capital and €0.4bln in contingent capital from the Irish Government.
+On 27 July 2011, the Irish Government capitalised the IL&PGH group by €2.7bln (€2.3bln in share capital of IL&PGH and €0.4bln in contingent capital notes issued by the company).
 In May 2011, the bank received a dividend from Irish Life Assurance plc of €143m.
 By the end of June a total of €3m in dividends were also received by the bank from other divisions of the Life Group with a further €19m received in July.
 The remaining capital requirement is being funding through the disposal of the Life Group and a liability management exercise.
 Should these initiatives not generate sufficient funds to meet the additional requirement, the state has indicated that they will provide the necessary support.

-The capital management policies and processes adopted by the group in respect of both life and banking operations are disclosed in the Annual Report and Financial Statements 2010, Note 35, Analysis of equity and capital and remain unchanged from 31 December 2010.
+The capital management policies and processes adopted by the group in respect of both life and banking operations are disclosed in the Annual Report and Financial Statements 2010, Note 34, Analysis of equity and capital and remain unchanged from 31 December 2010.